ChoicescriptIDE/main/source/help/topics/scene-options.md

 ## Scene Options

-CSIDE enables you to easily and directly manipulate individual Scene files in various ways and means.
-This page briefly describes those ways and means.
-For more information on what Scenes are, and how they're represented and used by CSIDE, please see [Scenes](topics/scenes.md "Scenes").
+CSIDE is designed to let you easily edit and organise your project's scenes.
+You can create, reorder, move, copy, or even colour-code your scene files, and more!

-### General Functionality
+### Scene Interaction

-- Selecting a particular scene file with a left-click will display its contents in the Code Editor to the right of the Scenes & Projects listing.
+- To select a particular scene, left-click its name in the Scenes & Projects tab.
+This will load its contents into the code editor.

-- New scene files can be added to a Project by clicking the 'Add new scene' button on the project's header bar, thereby creating an 'Untitled' scene.

-- An ordinary scene file can be renamed at any time by double-clicking it.
-If already selected, a single click will suffice.
-You cannot however rename either of a project's two compulsory ChoiceScript files ('startup' and 'choicescript_stats').
+- A scene can be renamed at any time by double-clicking its name (or single-clicking, if it is already selected).
+You cannot rename the project's two compulsory ChoiceScript files, 'startup' and 'choicescript_stats'.

-- Scene files can be reordered within their Project listing by dragging & dropping a particular file above or below other scenes in the list.
-The new order of listing will persist between sessions.
+- The order of scene files' can be ammended by dragging and dropping a scene to a new location within the scene list.
+The new scene order will persist between sessions.

 - Scene files can also be copied to or moved between projects by dragging & dropping a scene from one Project listing to another.
 You will be prompted to clarify (or cancel) the action being taken.

+- Scene files can be moved or copied between projects by dragging and dropping the scene into the other project's scene list.

-- Scenes can be colour-coded as a personal visual reference / reminder by clicking the icon to the left of a particular scene name (e.g. you may decide that green means 'scene finished' while red means 'unresolved issues', or similar).
+- Scenes can be colour-coded for easy reference or organisation.
+Click the colour bubble to the left of a particular scene name to change that scene's colour code.
+These changes will also persist across sessions.

-- A red floppy disk icon for a particular scene file indicates unsaved content.
-Clicking the icon will save that file, at which point it will turn grey.
-If AutoSave is enabled under Settings, all unsaved files will be saved every few minutes (and as notification, any red disk icons will all turn grey).
+### Scene State
+A scene's current state can be determined by its status icon (usually a grey floppy disk).
+Other states include:

+- **A Red Floppy Disk**: This indicates that the scene has unsaved changes.
+Clicking the icon, or pressing CTRL-S/CMD-S while it is selected, will save the file, and turn the icon grey.

+- **A Red Error Icon**: This will usually indicate that the scene failed to load.
+Hovering over the icon will give an error message via its tooltip.
+Clicking the icon will close the scene, and clicking its name will attempt to reload it.

 ### Scene Context Menu